Frequently Asked Questions

 Here are some questions we have received since launching our new program!
 We will be updating this as questions are asked!

 Q1.
-Will students be able to move freely between full-time, in-person, face-to-face learning, and full-time online learning in the 2021-22 school year?
+Will students be able to move freely between full-time, in-person, face-to-face learning, and full-time online learning?

 A1.
 No, KVS is a separate school option.
-All current students enrolled at Kelloggsville Public Schools will be registered for face-to-face for the fall of 2021 unless they apply and are accepted to Kelloggsville Virtual School.
-For families that want a fully virtual option, they can complete an application and student screener for enrollment.
+For families that want a virtual option, they can complete an application and student screener for enrollment.
+Students attending in-person learning have the opportunity to transfer to virtual at the start of each semester.
 KVS is a one-year commitment but special considerations may be made during the semester.
-Students in full-time face-to-face learning would also not be able to make the switch to fully online learning until the end of the first semester.

 Q2.
 Will everyone that applies be accepted at Kelloggsville Virtual School?
 Is there a specific number of spots available?